Slovenia in Autumn: Best Time for Colours, Fog, and Quiet Trails (September–November)

 Šmarna Gora – Sunrise Over Fog

-One of the best sunrise viewpoints in Slovenia when morning fog fills the Ljubljana basin.
+One of the best sunrise viewpoints when morning fog fills the Ljubljana basin.
+Short hike, high payoff, especially in October.

-Tip: Colours peak earlier in the Karst and slightly later in Alpine valleys.
+Tip: colours often peak earlier in the Karst and slightly later in Alpine valleys.
+If you want maximum colour, don’t bet on one fixed week.

 Photography Highlights